zdanek/maverick/manifests/puppet-modules/apache/README.md

 Attempts to automatically detect the Apache version based on the operating system.

+##### Red Hat Software Collections (SCL)

+Software Collections on CentOS/RHEL allow for newer Apache and PHP, amongst other packages.

+If `scl_httpd_version` is set, Apache Httpd will get installed from [Software Collections](https://www.softwarecollections.org/en/).

+If `scl_httpd_version` is set, `scl_php_version` also needs to be set, even if PHP is not going to be installed.

+The repository is not managed by this module yet.
+For CentOS you can enable the repo by installing the package `centos-release-scl-rh`.

+##### `scl_httpd_version`

+Version of httpd to install using Red Hat Software Collections (SCL).
+These collections for CentOS and RHEL allow for newer Apache and PHP packages.

+If you set `scl_httpd_version`, Apache httpd is installed from [Software Collections](https://www.softwarecollections.org/en/).

+If you set `scl_httpd_version`, you must also set `scl_php_version`, even if you are not installing PHP.

+The SCL repository is not managed by this module.
+For CentOS, enable the repo by installing the package `centos-release-scl-rh`.

+Valid value: A string specifying the version of httpd to install.
+For example, for Apache 2.4, specify '2.4'.

+Default: undef.

+##### `scl_php_version`

+Version of PHP to install using Red Hat Software Collections (SCL).
+These collections for CentOS and RHEL allow for newer Apache and PHP packages.

+If you set `scl_php_version`, PHP is installed from [Software Collections](https://www.softwarecollections.org/en/).

+The SCL repository is not managed by this module.
+For CentOS, enable the repo by installing the package `centos-release-scl-rh`.

+Valid value: A string specifying the version of PHP to install.
+For example, for PHP 7.1, specify '7.1'.

+Default: undef.

 ### Public defined types

 #### Defined type: `apache::balancer`